About the Foundation

 We work for a world free of malnutrition

-The Rainer Gross Award: Recent Innovations in Nutrition and Health in Developing Societies was created by the Hildegard Grunow Foundation to honour the memory of the late Dr. Rainer Gross (http://www.unicef.org/people/people_36064.html) and memorialise his unique approach to innovation in concepts and research in critical — but novel — areas of inquiry, with a view to better the nutrition and health of the less fortunate.
-With the awarding of this Prize, we recognize the merits of others who continue the generation and pursuit of innovative ideas and projects in nutrition and health in developing societies.
-The Prize is endowed with 2500 USD, and will be awarded biennially on the occasion of a large international nutrition-related meeting.
+The Rainer Gross Award: Recent Innovations in Nutrition and Health in Developing Societies was created by the Hildegard Grunow Foundation to honour the memory of the late Dr. Rainer Gross and memorialise his unique approach to innovation in concepts and research in critical — but novel — areas of inquiry, with a view to better the nutrition and health of the less fortunate.
+With the awarding of this Prize, we recognized the merits of others who continued to develop and pursue innovative ideas and projects in nutrition and health in developing societies.
+The prize was endowed with 2500 USD, and was awarded from 2010 until 2018 on the occasion of a large international nutrition-related meeting.

 2014 The third award went to David Thurnham of the United Kingdom at the III WCPHN in Las Palmas, Gran Canaria, Spain.
-Report on the III World Congress on Public Health Nutrition and Tribute to Rainer Gross 2014.
+Tribute to Rainer Gross 2014.

 2012 The awardees of the second Rainer Gross Prize were Kenneth H Brown from the USA and Manuel Ruz from Chile.
 The ceremony was held during the XVI Congress of the Latin American Society of Nutrition (SLAN) in Havana, Cuba.